nodevalet/nodevalet/README.md

 `showlog` will display the installation log
 `showmlog` will display the maintenance log

-We'll be adding a couple more in the future so stay tuned!
+We may add more from time to time so stay tuned!

 Meanwhile, enjoy the service!